-The pancreas is an elongated organ located behind the stomach which possess digestive (exocrine) and hormonal (endocrine) functions and is made up of two types of glands.
-The digestive enzymes secreted by the exocrine (via ducts) portion helps to breakdown the protein, fats, carbohydrates, and acids we ingest in the duodenum.
-It also secretes bicarbonate to neutralize the stomach acid there.
+The pancreas is an elongated organ located behind the stomach which with possesses digestive (exocrine) and hormonal (endocrine) functions and is made up of two types of glands.
+The digestive enzymes secreted by the exocrine (via ducts) portion help to break down the protein, fats, carbohydrates, and acids we ingested in the duodenum, and secretes bicarbonate to neutralize stomach acid.
 The endocrine gland portion (via bloodstream) secretes glucagon, insulin and somatostatin to regulate the release of insulin and glucagon as needed for metabolism and other cellular functions in the body.
-Pancreatic islets containing beta cells that produce insulin are scattered throughout the pancreas and are responsible for the transport of glucose out of the bloodstream for the body to use it for energy.
-Diabetes develops as result of a poor functioning pancreas, or the body's cells to not effectively use insulin, or both scenerios (American Pancreatic Association, 2021).
+Pancreatic islets containing beta cells that produce insulinare scattered throughout the pancreass and are responsible for the transport of glucose out of the bloodstream for the body to use it for energy.
+Diabetes develops as a result of a poorly functioning pancreas, or the body's cells to not effectively using insulin, or both scenerios (Longnecker, 2021).